-- (1) The Commission must maintain a public register that includes all access undertakings and access codes that have been accepted by the Commission, including those that are no longer in operation. - (2) The register must include all variations of access undertakings and access codes. - (3) The register must also include details of all extensions of the period for which an access undertaking or an access code is in operation.
+- (1) The Commission must maintain a public register that includes all access undertakings and access codes that have been accepted by the Commission, including those that are no longer in operation. - (1A) For the purposes of subsection (1), if an access undertaking includes one or more fixed principles, the register must also include details of the fixed principles, including their fixed periods. - (2) The register must include all variations of access undertakings and access codes. - (3) The register must also include details of all extensions of the period for which an access undertaking or an access code is in operation.